chemeng444/chemeng444.github.io/ProjectDescription.md

 3. **For both M<sub>13</sub> cluster and metal surface**: Fixed bond length (FBL) calculation for the activation barrier for N<sub>2</sub> → 2N\*.
 You will need to perform an adsorption energy calculation for 2N\*, which will serve as the starting point for the FBL.
 [Project Part 3](../ASE/Transition_States)
 4. Vibrational analysis for the transition state **and** the adsorbed states.
 Calculation of the reaction rate and also a free energy diagram with some temperature and pressure dependence.
 [Project Part 3](../ASE/Transition_States)

+Once you have finished the required calculations, you are free to explore other features of the reaction as you see fit.

 **IMPORTANT:**

 When you have finished all your calculations.
 Run the following to copy all your files into the shared course directory, so your classmates may access the results: